TheMitchWorksPro/DevEnv-SetUp-Help/GitHub_win7/GH_Intro_GetInfo_Commands.md

 <br/>

 - $ git diff
-  - what's different between remote repo and local repo
+  - shows what's different between remote repo and local repo
-  - if changes big you see a :
+  - if cursor becomes a :
-  - windows: can use arrow keys to scroll down in difference log
+    - windows: can use arrow keys to scroll down in difference log (page by page)
     - when you get to end, use "q" to quit
     - expected commands:  f and b for forward and backwards through each page of content and q to quit
+	- or space bar moves forward page by page until you use q to quit
     - hitting other keys can have strange and unexpected behaviors on the screen but you can still use "q" to get out
 <br/>

 - $ git diff --staged